Living in Berlin: The Real Deal with Angela Fiore

 Are there any tips you’d give someone else considering a similar move?

 Know what you want before you move.
 If you just move “looking for something better,” chances are you will be sorely disappointed.
 If you are looking for a job, you should know the local language and not expect to rely entirely on English.
-If you are a freelancer and you already have your client portfolio, things are marginally easier, but you should still have a plan and a set of short- and medium-term goals.
+In fact, if you are a freelancer and you already have your client portfolio, things are marginally easier, but you should still have a plan and a set of short- and medium-term goals.

 They will keep you going if you are feeling discouraged and tempted to give it all up.
 Also, you should take some time to learn about the country you are moving to: you should always be aware of the local and national laws.
 Whatever happens, make sure you have the contacts for your national embassy and consulate handy.